Dentist-Approved

 Can I eat and drink normally with a tooth gem?

-Yes, just avoid biting directly into anything super hard, crunchy or sticky (like hard candies or apples) on the side where your gem is placed.
-Tooth gems are durable, but are meant to come off with enough pressure to keep your enamel safe, so just be aware of the gems while eating.
-And as always, good brushing and flossing helps keep everything clean and secure.
+Yes, just avoid biting directly into anything hard, crunchy or sticky (like hard candies or apples) on you gem.
+Tooth gems are durable, but are meant to come off with enough pressure to keep your enamel safe, so just be aware of them while eating.
+And as always, good, regular brushing and flossing and dentist checkups help keep everything clean and secure.

 How do I remove a tooth gem?

-If your gem doesn’t fall off on its own over time and you’re ready to take it off, it’s best to have it removed by a dental professional.
-It’s a super quick and simple process that won’t damage your tooth when done properly.
-Keep in mind some dental offices may charge a small fee for removal.
-Most dental offices know how to do the removals as it's identical to removing orthodontic braces, but I also have recommendations if needed.
+If your gem doesn’t fall off on its own over time and you're ready to take it off, it's best to have it removed by a dental professional.
+It's a super quick and simple process that won’t damage your tooth when done properly.
+Keep in mind some dental offices may charge a small fee for removal, but can be easily done at your regular visits.
+Most dental offices know how to do the removals as it's identical to removing orthodontic braces, but I have recommendations if needed.

 Can they be applied to dental work?